3 Ways AI is Transforming eCommerce Marketing (and 1 Way It's Not)

 Application 2: AI-Powered Automation

 When it comes to saving money, some businesses think only of reducing direct costs – in other words, expenditures.
 However, your team's time is also a very precious (and limited!) resource, the lack of which can prevent eCommerce companies from achieving real growth.
 It's for this reason that automation can be so powerful: it streamlines repetitive processes, cutting down on or sometimes eliminating the need for human intervention altogether and leading to big boosts in productivity.
+AI revenue growth is real, and it's spectacular.

 For eCommerce marketers, artificial intelligence adds horsepower to automation and opens new opportunities to automate what previously might have been challenging before.
 For instance, AI can be used for scheduling emails and marketing campaigns at optimal times, optimizing conversion rates and automating A/B testing.
 As more apps are layered into existing solutions, it's likely that AI-powered automation will work at both ends of your workflow – solving for both very simple, very repetitive tasks and helping marketers coordinate top-down complexity with greater ease by handling massive amounts of data.